Fuddy-duddy: Application

 "Fuddy-duddy" is used to indicate "stuffiness" and "outmoded tastes and manners".
 For example, the Bentley car manufacturer was referred to as a "fuddy-duddy" brand in a 2004 Popular Science article.

 Ambrose Bierce's story Who Drives Oxen Should Himself be Sane, published in 1918, starts out with a use of the word and discussion of it as a "unique adjuration".
 The term is also used in the title of juvenile fiction including Kay Hoflander's The Chautauqua Kids and the Fuddy Duddy Daddy: A Tale of Pancakes & Baseball, and the Uncle Fuddy-Duddy series by Roy Windham and Polly Rushton.

+In its shortened form, "fudd" or "gun fudd" is often used as a disparaging term to refer to a gun owner who only supports gun ownership for sport and hunting purposes, and is opposed to the ownership of modern assault-style firearms and accessories, whether for offensive or defensive purposes.
+This use originates from the cartoon character Elmer Fudd, in reference to his old-fashioned hunting outfit and double-barrel shotgun, gullibility, shortness of both stature and temper, and general incompetence in hunting his archenemy, Bugs Bunny.

 Gender

 "Fuddy-duddy" is often used to refer to a man perceived as stodgy or foolish.
 It has been used throughout the 20th century, but its origins are unknown.
 The short form "fud" may relate to the Bugs Bunny cartoon character Elmer Fudd.
 The terms frump and old fart have also been used as words to designate similar qualities.

 Female figures have been labelled with terms of a similar meaning, including "school marm" or "marm", which could be used for an older female disciplinarian such as a stereotypical type of strict teacher.